flowroute/flowroute-numbers-ruby/README.md

 ## Import the SDK and set up your API credentials

-Importing the SDK requires that you run commands either by creating and running a script or through the shell.
-The following instructions describe importing the SDK and running the `messages_controller` by creating and running a script.
+Importing the SDK in order to execute Controller methods requires that you either run commands by creating and running a script or by running commands directly through the shell.
+The following instructions describe importing the SDK and running the [Controllers](#controllers) by creating and running a script.

-1. Using a code text editor — for example, *Sublime Text* — create a new file.
+1. Using a code text editor create a new file.

 2. At the top of the file, first add a line pointing to the library installation: